amritajose/Micromaps/README.md

 2007 estimates are based on three years of ACS data for 2005-2007.
 The 2017 estimates are based on five-years of ACS data for 2013-2017.
 The csv file contains 51 data records and 14 variables.

-R script produces the micromap plot in the file VeteransArrowCI.pdf
+R script produces the micromap plot in the file VeteransMicroMap5.pdf